National Socialist Party of New Zealand

 The National Socialist Party of New Zealand, sometimes called the New Zealand Nazi Party, was a far-right political party in New Zealand.
 It promulgated the same basic views as Adolf Hitler's Nazi Party in Germany, and had a particular focus on Arabs, Jews and the banking sector.

 From 1969 the party was led by Colin King-Ansell.
+The party came to national attention in 1970 when King-Ansell claimed in a television interview that it included police among its members.
 The party would be dominated by King-Ansell for the duration of its existence.
 King-Ansell was the party's sole candidate, and contested several elections.

-He stood for the National Socialists in the general elections of 1972 and 1975 he contested the Eden electorate and in 1978 he contested the seat of Onehunga.
+The party contested the 1972 New Zealand general election on a platform of social credit and establishing trading relations with the Republic of Rhodesia.
+King-Ansell stood in the Eden electorate, winning 35 votes.
+He stood again in Eden in 1975, and in 1978 he contested the seat of Onehunga, winning 18 votes.